 Usually, the carburetor stop working for the presence of small debris inside of the jet.
 So, cleaning the hole can be the reason for not working the carburetor.
 However, if you got an old gasket, it may also be stuck to the nut.
 So, better clean it by scraping it off.

 Then, you just need a carburetor cleaner.
 Spray the nut using the cleaner.
 Remember, while removing the bowl if you find it damaged, then you have to replace it with a new one.
+You can use pressure washer to clean any part of lawn mower that is not sensitive.

 Step-7: Replacing the Needle